 The Every Child a Seed programme was started in 2013 to enable pupils nationwide to commemorate 50 Years of Greening Singapore.

-Nickolas Yip from Tao Nan School was initially disappointed when only one of his sunflower seeds sprouted.
-Despite this, he persevered and eventually, all his seeds germinated and grow into a healthy plant.
+Luke Raphael Peh from St. Anthony's Primary School was initially disappointed when he thought his Roselle seeds were not sprouting.
+Despite this, he persevered and eventually, one of his seeds germinated and grow into a healthy plant.

 Complementing the School Syllabus

 Tailored to complement the Primary Science syllabus, this programme will teach students about the life cycle of a plant, plant parts and their functions.
 The values of care and responsibility will also be reinforced.

 Watch what some of our educators and students have to say of the Every Child a Seed programme here.

 The Garden City Fund

 Every Child a Seed is supported by the Garden City Fund, a registered charity that hopes to cultivate a sense of ownership and love for the environment among the public, and to encourage the community to play its part in preserving Singapore's legacy as a lush and vibrant City in Nature.